-Located on a hillside in the Gracia district, Park Güell is one of the achievements of the legendary Catalan architect Antoni Gaudí, whose work has also been included on the UNESCO World Heritage List.
+Located on a hillside in the Gràcia district, Park Güell is one of the achievements of the legendary Catalan architect Antoni Gaudí, whose work has also been included on the UNESCO World Heritage List.

-Built between 1900 and 1914 and declared a UNESCO World Heritage Site in 1984, Park Güell is a reflection of its creator, where many of his colourful and varied sculptures are displayed.
+Designed in 1900, Park Güell is a reflection of its creator, where many of his colourful and varied sculptures are displayed.
 Gaudí sought to create an art gallery-like space in a natural setting.
 He gave free rein to his creative imagination, which fit harmoniously with nature.
-The former home of Gaudí, La Torre Rosa, is now a museum that you can visit to learn more about the artist.
+The former home of Gaudí within the park, La Torre Rosa, is now a museum that you can visit to learn more about the artist.

 A walk along the long mosaic-covered bench in the form of a sea serpent offers a panorama of magical views of the city.